konsulting/porter/README.md

 Xdebug is available on each PHP container. `xdebug.ini` files are stored in `storage/config` by PHP version.

-It is set up for use with PHPSTORM, and on demand - you can use an extension such as Xdebug helper in Chrome to send the Cookie required to activate a debugging session ([Jetbrains article](https://confluence.jetbrains.com/display/PhpStorm/Configure+Xdebug+Helper+for+Chrome+to+be+used+with+PhpStorm)).
+It is set up for use with PhpStorm, and on demand - you can use an extension such as Xdebug helper in Chrome to send the Cookie required to activate a debugging session ([Jetbrains article](https://confluence.jetbrains.com/display/PhpStorm/Configure+Xdebug+Helper+for+Chrome+to+be+used+with+PhpStorm)).

 Xdebug is set up to communicate with the host machine on port 9001 to avoid clashes with any locally installed PHP-fpm.